ramon-astudillo/vimbox/ROADMAP.md

 * Fix undeleted local files conflict when creating folders of same name

-* Fix virtualenv not storing the files inside it
+- [ ] Fix virtualenv not storing the files inside it

 * Update autocomplete from vimbox after new register (instead of `source`)

 * Input pipes `cat mylog | vimbox pipe -f /logs/mylog`
     - needs Programatic edit operations

+* Put comments on yamls config fields automatically

+- [ ] Support optional encryption `vim -x` with `vimbox -x`
+    - Should imply using the auto-encryption token
+- [ ] Auto encryption token on vimbox creation
+    - Should be used if password left empty when decrypting

 * Other backends e.g. `vimbox /evernote/notes/`
     - `dropbox paper` has an API, unclear how flexible